-You bought an Alocasia (a·luh·kay·zhuh) for your home; you have been looking at its foliage and wondering what it looks like.
+You bought an Alocasia (a·luh·kay·zhuh) for your home; you have been looking at its foliage and wondering what its flowers look like.

 Then you suddenly remember “Elephant Ears.”
 That is this plant’s common name.